 \section{Conclusions and limitations}

 We proposed a principled loss function that allows quick change detection with a low number of false alarms for semi-structured sequential data.
 Our loss function is a differentiable lower bound for the fundamental CPD literature criteria.
 Thus, it allows end2end training of neural network models for representation learning.
-Experimental evidence suggests that such approach leads to an overall model improvement.
+Experimental evidence suggests that such an approach leads to an overall model improvement.
 We observe this in various scenarios, including operating with data from multivariate sensors and video streams.

-On other hand, existing approaches have some limitations.
-There is a need for a reasonably large labeled dataset to train decent models, and usage of pretrained general-purpose representations partially solves this problem.
-We can try to apply semi-supervised methods that utilize large amounts of available unlabeled data.
-Also, in applications, classic score smoothing methods can help to maintain the numerical stability of CPD models making a combination of these two ideas a better performer.
+On the other hand, existing approaches have some limitations.
+There is a need for a reasonably large labelled dataset to train decent models, and the usage of pre-trained general-purpose representations partially solves this problem.
+We can try to apply semi-supervised methods that utilize large amounts of available unlabelled data.
+Also, in applications, classic score smoothing methods can help to maintain the numerical stability of CPD models, making a combination of these two ideas a better performer.

 \begin{acks} The research was supported by the Russian Science Foundation grant 20-71-10135.
 We also thank Alexander Korotin for useful discussions and critical notes during the paper writing. \end{acks}